kaustubh-sadekar/FunMirrors/README.md

 * Camera rotation (rotation of camera in the 3D world along all the three axis)
 * Camera translation (translation of camera in the 3D world)

-Derivation of the camera projection matrix is explained in the following image of my lecture noted which I took while attening the CS763: Computer Vision Spring 2020 course at IIT Bombay.
+Derivation of the camera projection matrix is explained in the following image of my lecture noted which I took while attening the CS763 course.
 <p align="left">
   <img width="850" src="/theory1.jpg">
 </p>